 If you are a side sleeper, go for a firmness level of softness to the plush mattress.
 These tend to keep your spine straight and prevent sagging.

 Also, look for one with good edge support since many side sleepers tend to sleep toward the edge of the bed.
 The last thing you want is to be rolling out of bed every night!

 Best for Back Sleepers

-If you are a back sleeper, medium to firm mattresses are ideal.
-They provide just the right ratio of back support and comfort allow your muscles to relax and give you a restful nights’ sleep.
+If you are a back sleeper, medium to firm mattresses is ideal.
+They provide just the right back support and comfort ratio, allow your muscles to relax, and give you a restful night’s sleep.
 Heavier people will want a firm mattress for extra back support.

 Best for Stomach Sleepers

 Stomach sleepers often complain of sore backs from lying too long on a soft mattress.
-Firm mattresses help relieve this problem because they prevent sagging in the middle and overarching of the spine.
+Firm mattresses help relieve this problem by preventing sagging in the middle and the spine.
 Find a mattress that is firm to extra-firm that can provide proper support.

 Best for Back Pain